Sydney-Informatics-Hub/Dig3D/README.md

  	- csv tables
  	- geolocation-referenced tif
  - Optional support for prediction over volume rather than point predictions
- - Graphical User Interface (GUI) as well as support for python scripting
+ - Graphical User Interface (GUI) as well as support for Python scripting
  - Available as one-click executable App for Windows 10 and MacOS